webpack/webpack.js.org/content/api/node.md

 ---
 title: Node.js API
 ---
 Webpack provides a Node.js API which can be used directly in Node.js runtime.
-To get started with the Node.js API, require the `webpack` moule:
+To get started with the Node.js API, require the `webpack` module:

 ``` js
 const webpack = require("webpack");